walles/waitinator/README.md

 - Make a compliant Android icon
 - Make the icon's "i" match the theme blue color, and the various icon backgrounds on web and Android white
+- Add dark mode support, tested on web and Android